 Blood Sugar-Friendly Cashew Recipes

 Ready to add more cashews to your diet?
-Here are three fun and tasty recipes that incorporate cashews so you can take advantage of their nutritional benefits!
+Our experts picked three of their favorite recipes incorporating cashews, so you can take advantage of their nutritional benefits!

 Cashew Chicken by Gnom Gnom

-This delicious cashew chicken recipe is a classic, and it’s packed with protein, fiber, and fats helps support healthy blood glucose responses.
-You can pair this with whole grain rice, quinoa, or cauliflower rice to make it into a full meal.
+This delicious cashew chicken recipe is a classic, and it's packed with protein, fiber, and fats that help support healthy blood glucose responses.
+You can pair this with whole-grain rice, quinoa, or cauliflower rice to make it into a full meal.

 Ingredients